zetatez/evolving/README.md

 ## For more information
 - Hints:
     - You need to log in broker and bank account manually at least once.
-    - If you want to use the email notification module, you need to open a 163 email account.
+    - If you want to use the email notification module, you need to register a 163 email account.
     - Technically, there is no restriction on brokers, but I didn't develop it all.
 If you don't find the broker you want, please contact me at zetatez@icloud.com.

 - A brief tutorial can be found at [wiki](https://github.com/zetatez/evolving/wiki).